At Brighter Futures we want you to be part of our family that makes a difference to children and young people

 Celebrating Diversity: LGBT Fostering

 Fostering has become much more inclusive in recent years.
 There is a recognition by local authority and independent agencies that in order to support children and young people from a wide range of backgrounds we need to recruit foster parents who reflect and promote diversity.

 Often LGBT individuals have experience of dealing with adversity and challenges in their lives which can help relate to the difficulties which many young people in care face.

 LGBT individuals may be reluctant to put themselves forward to foster because they might be way on the basis of their sexuality.
 Whether in a partnership, married or single this will not be the case.

-Brighter Futures is an inclusive agency which welcomes fostering applicants from the LBGT community so if you have friends or family who want to foster then please reassure them and encourage them to contact us on 0800 882 4402 to discuss fostering or fill in an on line application form and we will get back in touch.
+Brighter Futures is an inclusive agency which welcomes fostering applicants from the LBGT community so if you or may if you have friends or family in the LGBT community who want to foster then please reassure them and encourage them to contact us on 0800 882 4402 to discuss fostering or fill in an on line enquiry form and we will get back in touch.

 A third of LGBT people think they'll face barriers to becoming a foster carer, despite some social workers saying LGBT people have particular strengths that can make us great foster carers.
 Tor Docherty, the chief executive of New Family Social via Fostering Network.

 You are the foster parent, but together we are the professional team around the child you are looking after.

 We don’t want to see siblings separated who need to stay together.
 A lot of our children are siblings and some of our carers have sibling groups of four children.
 They say they are never bored.Read more

 Young parents often grew up in the foster care system themselves.
 Lacking the support of their birth family they need a foster parent who can provide them with support to look after their baby.Read more